-Assumption Level of Risk statement uncertainty (High, Medium, Low) Level ely risk cur) (H dium, L will igh, Consequence of variation to assumption Approach to mitigation of risk Н М L Н М L likely to include an increase in temperature, stronger winds, sea level rise, coastal inundation, longer dry periods and more intense rainfall events.
+Assumption Level of uncertainty (High, Medium, Low) Risk statement Risk Level (He likely risk wi occur) (High Medium, Low Consequence of variation to assumption Approach to mitigation of risk likely to include an increase in temperature, stronger winds, sea level rise, coastal inundation, longer dry periods and more intense rainfall events.
 In addition to Canterbury wide data available from Ministry for the Environment and Environment Canterbury, Council is using the following information to plan for managing the effects of climate change Timaru District Coastal Inundation Assessment report - NIWA July 2020 Water security report - Jacobs Feb 2021 Council is part of the Canterbury Regional climate change working group, formed to conduct a detailed assessment of priority climate change risks, including adaptation urgency.
-The outcome of this assessment will further inform Council's planning and service delivery.
-1.9 Resource Consents A resource The non-granting or Appropriate planning for resource consent Assumption: The conditions of new and renewed resource consents required by Council during the period of this plan will be more rigorous.
+The outcome of this assessment will further inform Council's planning H M L Н M and service delivery.
+1.9 Resource Consents Assumption: The conditions of new and renewed resource consents required by Council during the period of this plan will be more rigorous.
 Comment: Resource consents due for renewal can be found within the relevant Activity Management Plan for individual activities.
 There are six major water take resource consent renewals during the 10 year period of this Long Term Plan.
-It is likely that the Canterbury Land and Water Regional Plan Change 7 (developed to respond to emerging resource management issues, to give effect to relevant national direction, to implement recommendations from the Zone implementation programmes Hinds Drains' Working Party, and to implement • consent is not obtained or renewed or conditions imposed are unacceptable. • non-renewal of a major resource consent for a Council activity would have significant impacts on costs and the ability to provide that activity.
+It is likely that the Canterbury Land and Water Regional Plan Change 7 (developed to respond to emerging resource management issues, to give effect to relevant national direction, to implement recommendations from the Zone implementation programmes Hinds Drains' Working Party, and to implement recommendations in the Waimakariri and Orari-Temuka-Opihi- Pareora (OTOP) Zone Implementation Programme Addenda (ZIPA)) will impact on the renewal of these consents. ~ A resource consent is not obtained or renewed or conditions imposed are unacceptable. ~ The non-granting or non-renewal of a major resource consent for a Council activity would have significant impacts on costs and the ability to provide that activity.
 A major non-renewal may mean an entirely new approach to the activity would be required.
-Non- granting of resource consents may delay project applications/renewals should ensure that they are obtained.
+Non- granting of resource consents may delay project benefits.
+Appropriate planning for resource consent applications/renewals should ensure that they are obtained.
 All project planning will include planning and a risk assessment of resource consenting.
 Council will maintain the Infor resource consent database.
 Monitoring of compliance with existing resource consent conditions will provide a record of compliance for future processes and renewals.
-The renewal of consents is dependent recommendations in the Waimakariri and Orari-Temuka-Opihi- Pareora (OTOP) Zone Implementation Programme Addenda (ZIPA)) will impact on the renewal of these consents. benefits. upon the legislative and environmental standards and expectations that exist at that time.
+The renewal of consents is dependent upon the legislative and environmental standards and expectations that exist at that time.